venkatesh-narayan/learning-agent/README.md

 3. Also from the current query line, we find what the user's goals are.
 This is super important: we want to make sure the surfaced content aligns deeply with the user's goal.

-4. Then, using (2) and (3), we detect what type of "learning moment" the user is falls under.
+4. Then, using (2) and (3), we detect what type of "learning moment" the query line falls under.
 In particular, there are four different learning moments that I've focused on:
     - `new_topic_no_context`: completely new topic, and the user has no background
     - `new_topic_with_context`: new topic, but the user has background in relevant fields
     - `concept_struggle`: the user is struggling to understand a certain concept